Liparia

 Photographer: Thabo Maphisa

-The Liparia genus of the Fabaceae family are woody shrubs or shrublets.
-Some are single-stemmed, reseeding after fires, others resprout from lignotubers, flowering profusely after a fire, less vigorously as the veld matures.
-The genus comprises 20 species, all endemic to the fynbos biome.
+Liparia is a genus of woody shrubs and shrublets in the Fabaceae family commonly called mountain peas.
+Some climb or trail, some are single-stemmed, reseeding after fires, others resprout from lignotubers, flowering profusely after a fire, less vigorously as the veld matures.
+Lignotubers are woody swellings at the base of the shoot system below or just above the ground.

 The leaves are stalkless, simple and variously shaped from narrow to rounded, mostly with small, persistent stipules at the base.
 The generic name, Liparia is derived from the Greek words lipos meaning grease, oil or fat and -arius indicating possession, referring to the oily shine on the leaves of some species.